 |Sport||Level 3 Extended Diploma in Sport (worth 3 A Levels)||Sports Science, Coaching, Nutrition|

 The Level 2 Vocational Programme of Study

-This programme is for students who will benefit studying another year on level 2 courses.
-All students will automatically opt into English and Maths re-sit if they haven’t achieved a C in year 11.
+This programme is for students who will benefit studying another year on level 2 courses (in the form of BTEC level 2 Sport).
+All students will automatically opt into English and Maths re-sit if they haven’t achieved a 4 in year 11.
 A lot of students may choose to opt into the level 3 course at the end of the year, but some may go directly into apprenticeships, college courses or employment.

 |Level 2 ALL with Re-sit English and Maths|

 |Level 2 BTEC Sport with Re-sit Maths and/or English||L3 Sport|

 We are fully compliant with the Programme of Study agenda set by the government as all students:

 - Study at least one substantial qualification.
 The majority of our students study at least 3 substantial L3 qualifications.
 Due to the de-coupling of A levels, more of our students will enrol onto 4 substantial qualifications than in previous years.

 - Those who haven’t achieved a 4 grade in GCSE Maths or English have 2-3 hours of lessons timetabled.